With no wires and its light weight SRAM Red eTap represents the neatest electronic groupset option out there right now

-How about the shifter shape?
-SRAM Red eTap HRD shifters have a higher front end than their Shimano counterparts with the hydraulic master cylinder positioned in the nose.
+SRAM Red eTap HRD shifters have a higher front end than its Shimano Dura-Ace counterpart with the hydraulic master cylinder positioned in the nose.
 SRAM engineers have also had to fit in the coin cell battery.
 Fortunately the electronic shifters have far fewer moving parts than the mechanical ones, meaning that SRAM has reduced the sized of the shifter hoods considerably.
-That said, they still look quite chunky and are significantly bigger than the new Shimano Dura Ace R9170 hoods.

 Functionally the SRAM Red eTap HRD levers are great too.
 It’s easy to adjust the reach of the lever and more importantly, the biting point of the brake.
 Using a 5mm Allen key you can adjust the ‘contact point’ on the top of the hood.
 This is really easy to do and allows you to tune the feel of the brakes, whether you want them to engage early or later on in the lever arc.

-Our test bike was fitted with Zipp 303s.
-When used in conjunction with this wheelset were a good match.
+We put the groupset through its paces riding a bike kitted out with Zipp 303s – which turned out to be a good match.
 When pushing the limits in tight corners, there was no detectable brake rub of the disc on the calliper.

-Having ridden the system for two months, durability seems good, with SRAM suggesting that you should bleed the breaks at least once annually.
+After two months of use, the durability proved good, with SRAM suggesting that you should bleed the breaks at least once annually.
 The reason for this is that the DOT fluid will sequest water over time.
-After a few initial rides, I did have to realign the pads, but I attribute this to normal bedding in of the system.
+After a few initial rides, we did have to realign the pads, but attributed this to normal bedding in of the system.

 When it does come to change the fluid, SRAM has much improved this process over previous products through its ‘Bleeding Edge’ technology.